mirage/ocaml-dkim/README.md

 It prints the signed email then.
 The user is able to use a specific RSA private key or it can use a seed used to generate the RSA private key with the _fortuna_ random number generator.

+`ocaml-dkim` has received funding from the Next Generation Internet Initiative (NGI) within the framework of the DAPSI Project.